Parasnath Express

-The 12941 / 42 Parasnath Express is a Superfast Express train belonging to Indian Railways Western Zone that runs between Bhavnagar Terminus and Asansol Junction in India.From 20 December, 2022, it runs with highly refurbished LHB coaches.
+The 12941 / 12942 Parasnath Express is a superfast Express train belonging to Indian Railways Western Zone that runs between Bhavnagar Terminus and Asansol Junction in India.
+From 20 December, 2022, it runs with highly refurbished LHB coaches.

 It operates as train number 12941 from Bhavnagar Terminus to Asansol and as train number 12942 in the reverse direction, serving the states of Gujarat, Madhya Pradesh, Rajasthan, Uttar Pradesh, Bihar, Jharkhand, and West Bengal.

+History

+It was originally running between Ahmedabad and Dhanbad.
+First it was extended from Dhanbad to Asansol and then it was extended from Ahmedabad to Bhavnagar Terminus.

 Coaches

-The 12941 / 42 Parasnath Express has 2 AC 2-tier, 6 AC 3-tier 8 sleeper class, four general unreserved, one EOG & one SLR (seating with luggage rake).
+The 12941 / 42 Parasnath Express has 2 AC 2-tier, 6 AC 3-tier 8 sleeper class, four general unreserved, one EOG and one SLR (seating with luggage rake).
 It does not carry a pantry car coach.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12941 Bhavnagar Terminus–Asansol Junction Parasnath Express covers the distance of 2311 km in 40 hours 50 mins (57 km/hr) & in 39 hours 20 mins as the 12942 Asansol Junction–Bhavnagar Terminus Parasnath Express (59 km/hr).
+The 12941 Bhavnagar Terminus–Asansol Junction Parasnath Express covers the distance of 2311 km in 40 hours 20 mins (57 km/h) and in 37 hours 35 mins as the 12942 Asansol Junction–Bhavnagar Terminus Parasnath Express (62 km/h).

 As the average speed of the train is above 55 km/h, as per railway rules, its fare includes a Superfast surcharge.